brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-10-googles-virtual-facelift-to-mother-earth.md

----
-layout: post
-title: Google's Virtual Facelift to Mother Earth
+# Google's Virtual Facelift to Mother Earth
----

 > For in the true nature of things, if we rightly consider, every green tree is far more glorious than if it were made of gold or silver.